-As for what is reasonable time, taking into account the first paragraph of Circular No.6/81 issued by the Law Society of Hong Kong, reproduced hereto as Annex 9A, a Barrister Disciplinary Tribunal held on 6 November 2014 that a reasonable time for settlement of Counsel fees is 2 months from the date of the fee note, after which, subject to paragraph 6.13, Counsel's obligation, if any, to continue to act on the instructions of the firm of solicitors or to act for the lay client will be discharged.
+As for what is reasonable time, taking into account the first paragraph of Circular No. 6/81 issued by the Law Society (since superseded, please refer to the latest relevant Law Society circular(s)), a Barrister Disciplinary Tribunal held on 6 November 2014 that a reasonable time for settlement of Counsel fees is 2 months from the date of the fee note, after which, subject to paragraph 6.13, Counsel's obligation, if any, to continue to act on the instructions of the firm of solicitors or to act for the lay client will be discharged.
 However, it is unethical for Counsel to return a brief leaving insufficient time for another Counsel to be engaged and master the brief.